gogata05/PawnShop-Vue-Project-002/README.md

 SoftUni Project Defense

 How to Start:

-1."npm install" on both server and clint terminal location 2."npm start" on server terminal location
+1."npm install" on both server and clint terminal location

+2."npm start" on server terminal location

 3."npm run dev" on client terminal location

-add 2 .env files in client and server:
+4.Also Add 2 .env files in client and server before starting the app:

 ```
 # server\.env